Timeless love: A contemporary romance novel of friendship, overcoming loss, and the power of the heart.

-Life is good!
-Luca Harrison enjoys spending time with his trusted group of friends, isn’t shackled to a wife and children, and now a promotion to his dream job has rounded everything out nicely.
-But just when he embarks on his new endeavor, one friend is tying him in knots in more than one way.
-And while Luca is resisting his own feelings, he’s also wondering if maybe he got his priorities wrong.
+Luca Harrison has it all—a dream job, a close-knit group of friends, and a life free of the burdens of marriage and children.
+But just when he embarks on a new endeavor, one friend is tying him in knots in more than one way.
+And while Luca is resisting his own feelings, he’s also wondering if he's been missing out on something important all along.

 Josephine Alberts believes in the grounding energy of the moon and in the strength of friendship.
 She has many dreams, and New York City is the place to achieve them.
-But when a series of tragedies leaves her vulnerable and broken, she must turn to the one person she doesn’t want to burden—her best friend, who left her when she needed him most.
+But when tragedy strikes, she's left shattered and broken, with no one to turn to but the one person she doesn’t want to burden—her best friend, who left her when she needed him most.
 The man she wants to spend eternity with.

 Praise for TIME IS ETERNITY